federicomariamassari/udacity-rsend/projects/p4/p4-map-my-world.md

 ## Building the Project

-RTAB-Map and associated visualization tool have [specific build requirements](p4-preliminary-config.md).
+RTAB-Map and associated visualization tool have [specific build requirements](p4-preliminary-config.md) that need to be met in order to run the project.

 ## Running the Project